annkeenan/os-spring18/project4/README.md

 The program ran best with 2 threads, one consumer, and one producer, with a throughput of 73000 KB/s on average running level 1 and an average of 2000 KB/s on level 2.
-Running more than 2 threads is not recommended.
+Running more than 2 threads is not recommended as the hash algorithm runs quick enough to cause threads to block one another.

 ## Performance